AmenRa/ranx/README.md

 ## 🤖 Dev Bulletin

+- It's now possible to export a Report as a Python dictionary with `Report.to_dict()` and save it as a JSON file with `Report.save(path)`.
+More details [here](https://github.com/AmenRa/ranx/issues/4#issuecomment-1013191897).

 - [ranx](https://github.com/AmenRa/ranx) works on [Google Colab](https://colab.research.google.com) now.
 Unfortunately, Google Colab takes some time to compile the Numba functions the first time you call them...

-- If you experienced the `numba.typed` issue, it should now be solved.
-Please, re-install [ranx](https://github.com/AmenRa/ranx).

 ## ⚡️ Introduction